rithmschool/react_curriculum/Unit-01/04-react_router_continued.md

 ### Using withRouter instead of context

+The React Router v4 and Facebook docs mention that using the router on context (router.context) should not be considered public API.
+Since context itself is an experimental API and may change in a future release of React, you should avoid accessing `this.context.router` directly in your components.
+Instead, you can access the variables we store on context through the props that are passed to your `<Route>` component or a component wrapped in `withRouter`.

 Instead of using `context`, which is an unstable API and not something that the React docs recommend using publicly, we will be using a higher order component that React Router v4 provides called `withRouter`.
 If you wrap your component with the `withRouter` component, you can get access to the router using `this.props`.
 So let's see what our example below would look like with that.

 ```js